7 Biggest Blunders with Walk in Showers (and How to Avoid Them)

 She asked me, “Mike, should I continue to explore this idea, or blow it up before I get in too deep?”

 I went on to tell Lisa I wish I could tell her all the doubts and fears her friends, neighbors, family members and even contractors told her was a bunch of crap.
-However, but I’ve seen my share of walk in shower blunders over the years.
+However, but I’ve seen my share of bathroom design mistakes over the years.
 I know the following equation is one she wouldn’t want associated with her job:

 (A poorly designed and built walk in shower) = (A bad walk in shower)

 I then offered to share with Lisa the 7 biggest blunders (and misconceptions) I’ve seen with walk in showers.
-I didn’t want her to repeat.
+I didn’t want her to repeat during her bathroom remodeling project.

 Since Lisa liked these ideas, I thought I’d share them with you.
 I hope they make it clearer if a walk-in shower is right for your project.